 Grandson of well known accordion builder Larry Miller, Blake has been surrounded by Cajun music and culture his entire life.
 Hailing from the small town of Iota Louisiana, Blake, a fluent french speaker and songwriter, managed to acquire a degree in Francophone studies from The University Of Louisiana at Lafayette and in the mean time founded the popular young Cajun band The Pine Leaf Boys and became a member of the premiere Louisiana roots Band The Red Stick Ramblers.
 He has also served stints in just about every other cajun/creole band of note including Balfa Toujours, Les Malfecteurs and Cedric Watson & Bijou Creole bringing his strong cultural identity and accomplished musicianship to the world.
-Now plays with the world traveled Revelers for the past 4 years singing and playing his own songs on fiddle and accordion.
+Blake continues to lead the Grammy-nominated Revelers as he has for the past 8 years singing and playing his own songs on fiddle and accordion.
+His newest project the Old Fashioned Aces swept the 2019 Cajun French Music Association award nominations.

 "CURATOR OF DEAD AMERICAN GROOVES" - MM